 My grandma’s vegetarian baked ziti will quickly become a family favorite.
 Requires only 5 ingredients!
 Easy comfort food that you can make ahead or freeze for later.
+Hands down the best baked ziti recipe.

 I make (and photograph) a lot of recipes that don’t ever make it to the blog.